Lartu/katalyn/docs/manual.md

 ## 5.2 – Function Calls

+# 6 – Function

+What are these?

-# 6 – Function Definition and Calling
+## 6.1 – Definition and Calling

-## 6.1 – Function Shadowing
+## 6.2 – Function Shadowing

-## 6.2 – Function Magic Variables
+## 6.3 – Function Magic Variables

-## 6.3 – Built-in Functions
+## 6.4 – Built-in Functions

 # 7 – Flow Control Structures